Where to listen online:

 - Use channel locks on the filter to fully tighten it.
 The filter cap will be facing the same side as the sensing ports.

 - Now you can fully tighten the filter cap.

 - Install a (699) plug on the top of the filter body with a 9/16” wrench.

 - Add grease to the upper diaphragm plate.

 - Replace the lower spring plate, spring and upper spring plate.

-- Now fully tighten the tubing connectors.
+- Now you can fully tighten the bonnet bolts.

 For more information, check out the website or speak with an expert at your local Kimray store or authorized distributor.